 This classic (Greek) tale tells how a noble youth accidentally marries his own mother, kills his own father (deliberately) and ends up paying a terrible price for invoking the wrath of the ...
 See full summary »

 The celebrated heart surgeon Dr. Vrain supports the research of the offbeat scientist Aldo Gehring, who is inventing an artificial heart.
 Dr. Vrain performs the first artificial human heart...
 See full summary »

-Contract hit man Jay Mallory works for an unknown organization.
-He returns home to his downtown Montréal apartment one winter day to find that his wife, Celandine, is gone.
-Mallory initially thinks that Celandine has left on her own volition since theirs was a sometimes stormy, albeit passionate, relationship.
-However, words from Mallory's main point of contact at the organization, Burbank, indicate that Celandine's disappearance may be associated with Mallory's last hit.
-Shortly after their discussion, Burbank himself disappears.
-The organization assigns Mallory another job in Suffolk, England.
-Mallory has a feeling that there is something unusual about this job - he is given little initial information including not knowing who the target is - and that it too is associated with Celandine's disappearance.
-Despite feeling that he may be being set up, Mallory decides to take the job anyway to see how it plays out and if it leads him back to Celandine.Written by
+Contract hitman Jay Mallory works for an unknown organization.
+He returns to his apartment one day to find his wife, Celandine, gone.
+Mallory initially thinks that Celandine has left on her own, but soon, believes her disappearance may be associated with his last job.
+The organization assigns Mallory another job in, England, about which Mallory feels there's something unusual.
+He's given little information, including not knowing who the target is, and that it too, is associated with Celandine's disappearance.
+Despite feeling he's being set up, Mallory decides to take the job anyway to see how it plays out, and if it leads him back to Celandine.Written by

 27 of 30 people found this review helpful.